quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 and thus also not which (if any) ACK frames the packet contain, SHOULD log packets_acknowledged events instead.

-# Overview

-This document describes the values of the qlog "category", "event" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.

-Many of the events map directly to concepts seen in the QUIC and HTTP/3 documents, while others act as aggregating events that combine data from several possible protocol behaviours or code paths into one, to reduce the amount of different event definitions.
-Limiting the amount of different events is one of the main design goals for this document.
-As such, many events that can be directly inferred from data on the wire (e.g., flow control limit changes) if the implementation is bug-free, are not explicitly defined as stand-alone events.

-Similarly, we prevent logging duplicate data as much as possible.
-As such, especially packet header value updates are split out into separate events (e.g., spin_bit_updated, connection_id_updated), as they are expected to change sparingly.

-This document assumes the usage of the encompassing main qlog schema defined in [QLOG-MAIN].
-Each subsection below defines a separate category (e.g., connectivity, transport, http) and each subsubsection is an event type.

-For each event type, its importance and data definition is laid out, often accompanied by possible values for the optional "trigger" field.
-For the definition and semantics of "trigger", see the main scheme document.

-Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of the document for clarity.

 ## Custom fields

-Note that implementers are free to define new category and event types, as well as values for the "trigger" property within the "data" field, as they see fit.
+Note that implementers are free to define new category and event types, as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.
 They SHOULD NOT however expect non-specialized tools to recognize or visualize this custom data.
 However, tools SHOULD make an effort to visualize even unknown data if possible in the specific tool's context.

 # Events not belonging to a single connection {#handling-unknown-connections}

 For several types of events, it is sometimes impossible to tie them to a specific conceptual QUIC connection (e.g., a packet_dropped event triggered because the packet has an unknown connection_id in the header).
-Since a qlog events in a trace are typically associated with a single connection (see the discussions on group_id in draft-marx-quic-logging-main-schema-latest), it is unclear how to log these events.
+Since qlog events in a trace are typically associated with a single connection, it is unclear how to log these events.

-Ideally, implementers SHOULD create a separate "endpoint-level" trace or at least group_id, not associated with a specific connection (e.g., group_id = "server" |
-"client"), and log all of these events on that trace.
+Ideally, implementers SHOULD create a separate, individual "endpoint-level" trace file (or group_id value), not associated with a specific connection (for example a "server.qlog" or group_id = "client"), and log all events that do not belong to a single connection to this grouping trace.
 However, this is not always practical, depending on the implementation.
-Because the semantics of these events are well-defined in the protocols and because they are difficult to mis-interpret as belonging to a connection, implementers MAY log events not belonging to a particular connection in any other trace, even those strongly associated with a single connection.
+Because the semantics of most of these events are well-defined in the protocols and because they are difficult to mis-interpret as belonging to a connection, implementers MAY choose to log events not belonging to a particular connection in any other trace, even those strongly associated with a single connection.

 Note that this can make it difficult to match logs from different vantage points with each other.
 For example, from the client side, it is easy to log connections with version negotiation or stateless retry in the same trace, while on the server they would most likely be logged in separate traces.
+Servers can take extra efforts (and keep additional state) to keep these events combined in a single trace however (for example by also matching connections on their four-tuple instead of just the connection ID).

 # QUIC and HTTP/3 fields

-This document re-uses all the fields defined in the main qlog schema (e.g.,, category, event, data, group_id, protocol_type, the time-related fields, etc.).
+This document re-uses all the fields defined in the main qlog schema (e.g., name, category, type, data, group_id, protocol_type, the time-related fields, etc.).

 The value of the "protocol_type" qlog field MUST be "QUIC_HTTP3".

-As the group_id field can contain any grouping identifier, this document defines an additional similar field, named ODCID (for Original Destination Connection ID), since the ODCID is the lowest common denominator to be able to link packets to a connection.
-Typically though, the group_id and ODCID fields will contain the same value (or the ODCID field is omitted).
+When the qlog "group_id" field is used, it is recommended to use QUIC's Original Destination Connection ID (ODCID, the CID chosen by the client when first contacting the server), as this is the only value that does not change over the course of the connection and can be used to link more advanced QUIC packets (e.g., Retry, Version Negotiation) to a given connection.
+Similarly, the ODCID should be used as the qlog filename or file identifier, potentially suffixed by the vantagepoint type (For example, abcd1234_server.qlog would contain the server-side trace of the connection with ODCID abcd1234).

 # QUIC event definitions

+Each subheading in this section is a qlog event category, while each sub-subheading is a qlog event type.
+Concretely, for the following two items, we have the category "connectivity" and event type "server_listening", resulting in a concatenated qlog "name" field value of "connectivity:server_listening".

 ## connectivity